cdondrup/naoqi_interfaces/README.md

 ### Event Manager

-In order to connect to the robot, subscribe your callbacks to the events, and keep the program alive, this packages use the `EventManager` which does a lot of the black magic of naoqi for you.
-After you contrsucted your event(s), you have to create and instance of the `EventManager`:
+In order to connect to the robot, subscribe your callbacks to the events, and keep the program alive, this packages uses the `EventManager` which does a lot of the black magic of naoqi for you.
+After you constructed your event(s), you have to create and instance of the `EventManager`:

 ```python
 ...